RamSailopal/YDBGUI/README.md

 * The Linux utilities `df`, `stat`, `rm`, `cp`, `fuser`, `grep`

 ## Installation
-Install is done using cmake in a build directory on the top directory, and then running make and make install (using sudo if needed).
+Installation is done using cmake in the build directory, created in the source directory, and then running make and make install (using sudo if needed).
 Here's an example of how to do it:

 ```